 What Is a Senior Living Referral Agent?

-Senior living referral agents, sometimes also called elder care referral agents (we call them Seniorly Guides), can be a company with several employees or just one senior living expert.
+Senior living referral agents, sometimes also called elder care referral agents or senior placement agents (we call them Seniorly Partner Agents), can be a company with several employees or just one senior living expert.
 In either case, they have a wealth of valuable information about all the various senior living options available to you and your loved ones in the local area you are searching.

 Referral agents are passionate about helping you make the right decision.
 They'll help you find and connect with local senior living communities that provide the type of care your loved one needs, they’ll answer all of your questions, and they'll work within your budget.